carbon-language/carbon-lang/docs/design/generics/details.md

 A feature we might consider where an `impl` itself can have state.

-### Generic associated types and higher-ranked types
+### Generic associated facets and higher-ranked facets

 This would be some way to express the requirement that there is a way to go from a type to an implementation of an interface parameterized by that type.

-#### Generic associated types
+#### Generic associated facets

-Generic associated types are about when this is a requirement of an interface.
+Generic associated facets are about when this is a requirement of an interface.
 These are also called "associated type constructors."

 Rust has